Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

-Kilonova emission remains an active area of research and the peak luminosity depends upon a wide range of factors from properties of the ejecta like composition, the ejecta morphology and viewing angle (see \cite{wollaeger2019impact}, \cite{wollaeger2018impact}, \cite{zhu2018californium}, \cite{fontes2020line}, \cite{korobkin20}).
-For this paper, we use the following parameterized formula for the o-band ($1260-1360$\,nm) luminosity:
+Kilonova emission remains an active area of research and the peak luminosity depends on a wide range of factors concerning the properties of the ejecta, such as their composition, their morphology, and the viewing angle (see \cite{wollaeger2019impact}, \cite{wollaeger2018impact}, \cite{zhu2018californium}, \cite{fontes2020line}, and \cite{korobkin20}).
+For this paper, we use the following parameterized formula for the o-band ($1260-1360$\,nm) peak luminosity:

 where $f$ is varied to match the wide range of current results: $0.3\leq f \leq4.5$.
-For simplicity, we assume the actual result produced by different ejecta properties varies across this range with a flat distribution.
-For our ejecta velocity distribution, we use $v$ from \cite{kawaguchi2016models}:
+We assume that $f$ has uniform distribution in this range.
+For ejecta velocity, we use the formula from \cite{kawaguchi2016models}:

-We calculate apparent flux from kilonova for each merger event with mass ejection.
+We calculate apparent flux from the kilonova for each merger event with mass ejection.
 We assume that mass ejection is isotropic.
 Therefore, the flux can be calculated as: